-Advice and Support
+1.7 Advice and Support

-In order to avoid unfair treatment or discrimination, Governing Bodies and Headteachers should seek the advice and assistance from Human Resources at all stages in the operation of these procedures.
-Staff should also seek the advice and assistance of their Trade Unions at all stages.
-Every effort should be made by all parties to resolve a grievance informally before using the formal procedure.
+Governing Bodies and Headteachers should seek the advice and assistance from the Schools HR Advisory Service (or their alternative HR Provider) at all stages of the policy.
+Staff should seek the advice and assistance of their Trade Unions at all stages.
+Every effort should be made by all parties to resolve a grievance informally before using the formal stage of the policy.

-Human Resources will support and advise Headteachers and Governors considering grievance matters raised through this Procedure.
-They will also monitor all formal grievances raised to ensure they are dealt with in accordance with this Procedure, employment and equalities legislation, and best practice.
+The Schools HR Advisory Service will support and advise Headteachers and Governors considering grievance matters raised through this policy.
+They will also monitor all formal grievances raised to ensure they are dealt with in accordance with this policy, employment and equalities legislation, and best practice.

-Staff are entitled to be accompanied by a recognised trade union representative or a fellow work colleague at any meetings under the Formal Resolution process of the procedure.
-Further details of the additional advice and support available to employees are attached at Appendix 2.
+Employees are entitled to be accompanied by a recognised trade union representative or a fellow work colleague at any meetings under the Formal Resolution process of the procedure.
+Further details of the additional advice and support available to employees are attached at Appendix 1.

-Whistle-Blowing
+1.8 Whistle-Blowing

-The School has a Whistle-Blowing Procedure, for raising concerns about any alleged wrongdoing in the workplace e.g. fraud or corruption, unlawful acts or dangers to health and safety.
-Matters raised under the Whistle-Blowing procedure may be dealt with as a grievance.
-Please refer to your schools Whistle-Blowing Procedure.
+The school has a Whistle-Blowing Policy for raising concerns about any alleged wrongdoing in the workplace e.g., fraud or corruption, unlawful acts or dangers to health and safety.
+Matters raised under the Whistle-Blowing policy may be dealt with as a grievance.
+Please refer to your schools Whistle-Blowing Policy for further information.

-Work colleagues not directly employed by the Council to work in Schools
+1.9 Work colleagues not directly employed by the Council to work in Schools

-Headteachers and Governors are strongly advised to seek advice from Human Resources on dealing with any grievance or bullying and harassment matter raised by agency workers or work colleagues not directly employed by the Council to work in schools.
+Headteachers and Governors are strongly advised to seek advice from the Schools HR Advisory Service on dealing with any grievance matter raised by agency workers or work colleagues not directly employed by the Council to work in schools.

-2. Matters outside the scope of the Procedure
+2. Matters considered out of scope